MechanicalRock/mechanicalrock.github.io/_posts/2023-6-20-credential-suppression.markdown

 ## Our approaches
 Our large clients generally have their own AWS administrators, and they provide their own security approaches, although we may advise them about issues that we encounter.
 In this section, I'm going to discuss approaches we take in our own company accounts, which support a collection of consultants rather than production systems.

 To avoid problems with leaked credentials, we try hard not to use them.
-In fact, I use them all the time in my administrative work, but I never write them down in a file I might save, there is no avenue to publish (leak) them.
+In fact, I use them all the time in my administrative work, but I never write them down in a file I might save, so there is no avenue to publish (leak) them.

 We avoid using IAM users because those may be issued permanent credentials - we don't need them generally and thus can't leak those credentials.